 The best burgers, Juicy Lucy diehards maintain, have the cheese inside.
-One of the Twin Cities’ most iconic dishes to date, a Lucy is a classic beef patty stuffed with cheese, which liquifies (or oozes magnificently, at the very least) upon grilling.
-It’s a messy, quintessential meal, and one with many local renditions: Both the 5-8 Club and Matt’s Bar (which spells its signature burger the Jucy Lucy, to distinguish it from other takes) claim to be the original home of the burger; Blue Door Pub serves a popular blue cheese version while The Nook keeps it classic; Peppers and Fries tops its Lucy with extra American and Wendy’s House of Soul deep fries the whole thing all together.
-There are many restaurants across Minneapolis and St. Paul serving great Juicy Lucys — here’s a map of nine essential spots.Read More
+One of the Twin Cities’ most iconic dishes, a Juicy Lucy is a classic beef patty stuffed with cheese, which liquifies (or oozes magnificently, at the very least) upon grilling.
+It’s a messy meal, and one with many local renditions: Both the 5-8 Club and Matt’s Bar (which spells its signature burger the Jucy Lucy, to distinguish it from other takes) claim to be the original home of the burger; Blue Door Pub serves a popular blue cheese version while The Nook keeps it classic; Peppers and Fries tops its Lucy with extra American and Wendy’s House of Soul deep fries the whole thing all together.
+There are many restaurants across Minneapolis and St. Paul serving great Juicy Lucys — here’s a map of 12 essential spots.Read More

 Where to Eat the Twin Cities’ Iconic Juicy Lucy